renaissancebro/RedThread_v1/notes.md

 - ? ternary operator meaning?
 - Grabbing containers in js!!!
 - href returns with titles not string but objects, so i need JSON.stringify

+- CSV and pdf markdonwn2, and weasyprint html